 So thankful for John Hunt's comprehensive and well-thought-out Publishing Guide with step-by-step instructions and an intuitive interface.
 Mariah Mckenzie, author of More (O Books).

 If you would like to publish with us, the first step is to make an inquiry.
-If we like it, then we invite you to submit a more detailed proposal.
 To submit an inquiry visit the submissions page on our website.
-Watch the video below for more informaiton.
+Watch the video below for more information.
 Please also do this if you're a current author submitting an inquiry for a further title.
-You should get a response in a matter of hours or days, either a "decline" (most are regretfully declined) or an invitation to provide us with a full proposal.
+You should get a response in a matter of hours or days, either a "decline" (75% or so are declined at this stage – with apologies.
+It doesn't mean that it's not a perfectly good book, just that we don't think we can add enough value to the publishing process for you – compared to self-publishing) or an invitation to provide us with a full proposal.

 We recommend that before you complete your proposal that you first check out The Way We Work , in Chapter 1 of the Publishing Guide, and our Contract Terms in Chapter 6.
 This will ensure a good fit between you and our company.
 Once you're happy, please fill out all the required items on your Book Details page (see instructions, below).
 When your proposal is complete, upload the draft manuscript (or however much you have completed) to "Files" in the Proposal Details section (if you have already done this in the original web inquiry it is not necessary to do it again, the file will carry through to the proposal).
 When this is done, click on the Click here to submit proposal button at the top of the form.